 DISCUSSION DOCUMENT v1

+Strengthening ICANN legitimacy trough diversity

 What do we mean by Diversity?

 Of the input received on diversity so far there is only one attempt to define diversity by Dalila Rahmouni where she proposes a multidimensional approach which refers to the elements of geographic origin, language, gender, stakeholder and openness.